Elon Musk says he will resign as Twitter CEO once he finds a replacement

 Since Musk took over Twitter in late October, there has been a constant barrage of erratic decisions and turmoil at the company.
 From laying off more than half of the staff to reinstating the account of former President Trump, Musk has ruled Twitter based on what seem to be his ever-changing whims, with few checks on his decisions.
 Nearly all of Twitter's top executives have either been fired or quit since Musk took the reins.

-Amid the chaos, major advertisers have fled the platform, just as Musk has repeatedly suggested Twitter could be on the verge of bankruptcy.
-Longtime analysts of the site doubt that, and suggest Musk could be floating the idea of bankruptcy as cover for his cost-cutting measures.
+Amid the chaos, major advertisers have fled the platform, while Musk has repeatedly suggested Twitter could be on the verge of bankruptcy.
+Longtime analysts of the site doubt that, suggesting Musk could be floating the idea of insolvency as cover for his cost-cutting measures.

 The confusion and disarray at Twitter had some Tesla investors fretting that Musk was too distracted to lead both companies.
-The electric car company accounts for most of Musk's wealth, but Twitter has been eating up Musk's schedule.
-Tesla shared have fallen 56% this year, with some investors suggesting Musk needed to stop trying to juggle leading both operations.
+The electric car company accounts for most of Musk's wealth, yet Twitter has been eating up Musk's schedule.
+Tesla shares have fallen 56% this year, with some investors suggesting Musk needed to stop trying to juggle leading both operations.

 Last week, Tesla investor Ross Gerber told Tesla's board of directors to "wake up."